Symplectic Homogenization: Some Notation

-This paper originated in the attempt to understand the physical phenomenon of self-adaptative oscillators described in \cite{Couderc}, that the author learned from a popularization CNRS journal ``Images de la physique''.
+This paper originated in the attempt to understand the physical phenomenon of self-adaptative (or self-tuning) oscillators described in \cite{Couderc}, that the author learned from a paper by A. Boudaoud, published in ``Images de la Physique'' (see \cite{Boudaoud}).
 We hope to be able to explain in a future publication the connection between Symplectic homogenization and self-adaptative phenomena in vibrating structures.
-We not only wish to thank the authors of \cite{Couderc} for writing the paper and its popularized version\cite{Boudaoud}, but also CNRS for maintaining journals like ``Images de la physique''.
+We wish to thank not only the authors of \cite{Couderc} for writing their paper and its popularized version \cite{Boudaoud}, but also CNRS for maintaining\footnote{This journal has since disappeared, but has been replaced by ``Reflets de la physique''.} journals like ``Images de la physique''.

-I wish to thank S. Kuksin and P. Pansu for useful discussions and the University of Beijing for hospitality during the preparation of this work.
-I am also grateful to the organizers of the Yashafest in Stanford, and the Conference in symplectic topology in Kyoto for giving me the opportunity to present preliminary versions of this work.
-I also warmly thank Claudine Harmide for her efficient and speedy typing.
+I wish to thank Franco Cardin, Sergei Kuksin, and Pierre Pansu for useful discussions.
+Martino Bardi helped me to improve the bibliography (I am solely responsible for remaining omissions), Vincent Humili\`ere for answering many questions concerning properties of the completions of Hamiltonian functions and maps, and pointing out several inaccuracies and finally anonymous referees for their careful reading of the manuscript, and detailed and helpful reports.
+I am grateful to the University of Beijing for hospitality during the preparation of this work, to the organizers of the Yashafest in Stanford, and the Conference on symplectic topology in Kyoto in July 2007 for giving me the opportunity to present preliminary versions of this work.
+I also warmly thank Claudine Harmide for the efficient and speedy typing of the original version.